 2. IMPROPER REGISTRATION: Improper registration or continuous rule violation will be sufficient cause to revoke motor vehicle privileges.
 Each registrant is responsible for all parking violations.

-3. PERMIT PLACEMENT: Parking permits must be placed on the left section of the vehicle’s rear bumper or permanently affixed to the back left window.
-Parking permit MUST BE VISIBLE.
+3. PERMIT PLACEMENT: Parking permits must be CLEARLY VISIBLE AND AFFIXED on the left section of the vehicle's rear bumper or back glass (the driver's side of the vehicle).

 4. PARKING REGULATIONS: Anyone who operates a motor vehicle is expected to observe campus traffic rules and parking regulations.
 Fines are levied by the University for failure to comply with campus rules and regulations.

 5. TOW-AWAY ZONES: Any vehicle parked in a tow-away zone will be towed immediately!
 Tow-away zones include any traveled portion of a street and/or parking lot, fire lanes, handicap spaces, maintenance spaces, grass/sidewalk, tram path, visitor’s lot or any other area that may be deemed a safety hazard.
 Vehicles left in Hunt Softball lot on Williamson Ave., Global Neighborhood lot, Moseley Center, McMichael Center or Koury/Fine Arts parking lots on Game-Day will also be towed.STUDENT CARS WILL BE TOWED FROM ALL FACULTY/STAFF PARKING AREAS (Monday-Friday 7:30 am - 6:00pm, Year round)!!If the tow truck has arrived on the scene, the owner is responsible for paying the fine and tow fee in the Oaks Traffic Office, 416 N. Williamson Ave. prior to picking up the vehicle.
 All non-registered vehicles will be ticketed and/or towed.
 Registered vehicles are subject to a ticket/tow after receipt of one traffic fine.
 Vehicles that are towed receive a violation fine in the amount of $50.00 or $100.00 and a towing fine of $65.00, totaling $115.00 or $165.00 (fee depending on the violation and tow fee remains the same, $65.00).
 Football Game Day tows are fined for the "Tow Only", which is $65.00.

 7. All North Carolina State laws apply to the campus.